Eliminate barriers and actively encourage higher density housing by including in the city zoning ordinance and zoning map:

-A mixed- or single-use zoning district allowing 15+ DUA; a district that sets a minimum density for single family zones where urban services are available at 7 dwelling units/acre and minimum gross density for multi-family at 15 DUA (a level that supports 1 bus/15 min.).
-Multi-family housing includes attached housing, apartments and condos.
+A mixed- or single-use zoning district allowing 15+ dwelling units/acre; set a minimum density for single family zones where urban services are available at 7 dwelling units/acre and minimum gross density for multi-family at 15 dwelling units/acre (a level that supports 1 bus/15 min.).

 Allow 2,3,4-plexes by right in most/all residential districts; have a minimum residential gross density of 20 units/acre when adjacent to a permanent transit node or pedestrian-oriented commercial retail district, eliminate exclusive single family zoning districts.

 Who's doing it